-RTRDP = (RNWF y * RTORDPA y)
+RTRDP = (RNWF y * RTRDPA y)

 RNWF y = TLMP y / TLMP y

 The summation is over all Resources r associated to the individual meter.
 The determination of which Resources are associated to an individual meter is static and based on the normal system configuration of the generation site code, gsc.